LiteSpeed Hosting: Compare Hosting

 What does self-hosted mean?
 I don’t have to run a server myself, do I?

-Do I need managed hosting in order to use LiteSpeed as my CMS?
+Do I need managed hosting in order to use LiteSpeed?

 Do I have to know how to program to use LiteSpeed?

 Yes.
-From installation to server management, users of LiteSpeed will need to know how to program - and be fairly advanced in their programming knowledge.
+From installation to server management, users of LiteSpeed will need to know how to program.
 At installation, anyone installing LiteSpeed will need to be capable of handling programming in the command line terminal and know how to install files in the systems directory.
 If you can't get root access, programmers can also install LiteSpeed using the sudo command line, but if you install using sudo, you can only control LiteSpeed from the sudo command line.
 This will be important information for you to remember in the event you hire an outside developer to work on your hosting configurations at any point.